 REWIND 40 YEARS: there are hardly any coffee shops on the high street and serving-up a coffee to a visitor meant instant coffee out of a jar.
 Mellow Bird’s coffee was heavily advertised during the 70s and 80s.
 One of their most memorable adverts involved a lady swiftly throwing her foul tasting cup of coffee into a plant pot.

 3. Deliberate accident.
-Pretend you’ve tripped over the ruffled rug, the dog, a block of Lego or just fresh air and send the cup of coffee flying!
+Pretend you’ve tripped over something – the ruffled rug, the dog, a block of Lego, or just fresh air – and send the cup of coffee flying.
 Once your legs have regained their steadiness and the coffee catastrophe has been cleared-up, refuse any offers of a fresh drink.

 4. Out the window.
 Make sure your host is looking in the opposite direction then toss the coffee out the window.
-Be careful there are no innocent passers-by in the direction of the flying coffee.
+Be careful that there is not an innocent passer-by in the direction of the flying coffee.

-5. Traditional disposal technigues.
-Being subtle is sometimes best so swiftly and casually pouring the coffee into that plant pot is a good option.
-Other trusted techniques that have proved successful over the years are secretly pouring down the sink or pouring into the dog bowl.
+5. Traditional disposal techniques.
+Being subtle is sometimes best, so swiftly and casually pouring the coffee into that plant pot is a good option.
+Other trusted techniques that have proved successful over the years are secretly pouring down the sink or into the dog bowl.

 Quality check.
-The next time you make and serve coffee to a guest, best make sure it meets minimum quality standard: there’s no harm in having a sneaky sniff and sip before handing over to your guest – this reduces the chances of having coffee ending up in the most unexpected places.
+The next time you make and serve coffee to a guest, best make sure it meets minimum quality standard: there’s no harm in having a sneaky sniff and sip before handing it over to them… this reduces the chances of having coffee ending up in the most unexpected places.

 Full-flavoured fun can be found in the Section N Underpass: the nostalgic hardback with enough clout to send you flying back through the 80s and 70s.
 Advertising from the 70s and 80s – nostalgic imagery – fun stories – packed with nostalgic entertainment.
 Get your copy below: